 It is one thing when the nail polish you used for your special Valentine’s Day pedicure starts to chip and wear off, but quite another if your whole nail starts to come away.
 You may be attached to your toenails—they are certainly attached to you!—but sometimes things happen and you know it is time to say goodbye.
 A toenail falling off may not be the end of the world, but it can be very painful until a new one takes its place.

 The first thing is to realize that this relationship is finished.
 Don’t try to hang on to the old nail; once it has detached from the nail bed, it won’t get back together again.
-Whether an insidious fungus invaded and infected your nail, you dropped something heavy on it, or you repeatedly stubbed your toe against the front of poor-fitting shoes, the only thing you can do is gently let the damaged nail go.
+Whether you dropped something heavy on it or you repeatedly stubbed your toe against the front of poor-fitting shoes, the only thing you can do is gently let the damaged nail go.

 Home care includes filing any rough or sharp edges so they can’t catch on something and pull on the nail.
 If you feel up to it, you can try cutting away the loose portion and applying antibiotic cream and a bandage.
 It is important to hold the nail in place to avoid further damage to the nail bed.